 After a long and successful career in Corporate America, I found myself… married, father, homeowner, and UNEMPLOYED.
 Not sue how it happen, but needing to find something (to occupy my time and put some cash in our saving account was my primary goal).
 After a visit to the unemployment office, and being told that the Great State of Georgia would pay for graduate school…I decided to work on my Master.
 Maybe I could become a college professor.
 Maybe a consultant.
 Maybe write a book.
 Maybe not!!!

 My neighbor has been layoff a few months before me.
-Deciding to stop by drink some scotch and smoke a cigar or two…and mean talk our prior employers was my plan.
+Deciding to stop by drink some scotch and smoke a cigar or two…and bashing my prior employers was my plan (being a stay at home dad/husband, was very boring).
 Then the phone call that would change my life FOREVER.
 My neighbor was fussing with someone.
 He was truly upset and killing my buzz.
 Asking what was the matter?
 He advised his web designer did a horrible job on his site.
 My neighbor was creating a new start up.

 Image courtesy of Ruthson Zimmerman.